-The quality of the care and services offered to patients depends in part on the advancement of knowledge and its alignment with patient needs.
+The quality of the care offered to patients depends in part on the advancement of knowledge and its alignment with patient needs.
 Several of the Initiative’s projects are therefore aimed at supporting professionals in the continuous improvement of their surgical practices in order to provide care that is increasingly adapted to the needs of families.
 Ultimately, these practices will allow caregivers to personalize their approach, hence enabling patients and families to feel more supported and enjoy a more streamlined care experience.
 Surgery-related research and training projects are therefore being developed within MUSCO.

 MUSCO Projects